 Shounen characters are known for their outlandish wardrobes, and somehow many of them prefer shirts and jackets.
 Think of Naruto and the rest, though Goku will sport a sleeveless gi when stepping into the arena.
 Our character here will have his jacket, and that’s it.
 He won’t have those colorful costumes other shounens wear.
 In my case I prefer things to be real, so our boy here will wear ordinary hooded jacket.

 8. The Inking

-Like what I bragged in the start of the article, I will ink my work this time.
-My style of inking varies, and once I will to thicker lines since it hides the rough lines better.
-The use of thicker lines also made my work cleaner, and it requires less erasure to clean the rough lines.
+As I bragged in the start of the article, I will ink my work this time.
+My style of inking varies, but for this project I elected to use thicker lines since they hide the rough lines better.
+The use of thicker lines also made my work cleaner, and it required less erasure to clean the rough lines.
 We may brush ink to darken certain areas.
 But I have my own style for that.

 Now here’s the final output of our work.
 As you can see, I apply hatches instead of brushing ink.
 For me, hatches will bring depth to my two-dimensional art.
 But if hatches are not your thing—well, so be it.
 Art will depend on personal preferences.

 Question: How and where do you come up pictures like this?

 Answer: Actually, I drew them.
 I did it step by step.